Elizabeth "Liz" A. Lindell

 You have free articles remaining.

-Visitation and public viewing will be held from 11am to 1 pm prior to the funeral at the church on the 14th.

-Liz's family will greet friends in a Celebration of Life from 11:30 to 1:30 on Saturday, February 15, 2020 at the St. Timothy Lutheran Church, 1 Thelma St., Hudson, IA 50643.
-A private family inurnment will follow at Black Hawk Township Cemetery.
+Liz's family will greet friends in a Celebration of Life from 11:30 am to 1:30 pm on Saturday, February 15, 2020 at the St. Timothy Lutheran Church, 1 Thelma St., Hudson, IA 50643.
+A private family inurnment will follow at Hudson Cemetery.

+Flowers may be delivered to Bethlehem Lutheran Church, 428 West Walnut Street, Manly, IA 50456.
+In Liz's honor, memorials may be directed to either the Dennis & Donna Oldorf Hospice House of Mercy (memorials made out to "Mercy Foundation" and mailed to 701 10th St. SE, Cedar Rapids, IA 52403.
+Please indicate the donation is to be made to "Oldorf Hospice House") or to Bethlehem Lutheran Church, 428 West Walnut Street, Manly, IA 50456.

+Elizabeth Ann Kinnander was born November 14, 1943 in Estherville, the daughter of Clarence and Caroline (Eike) Kinnander.
+Growing up, her family farmed outside of Armstrong, where Liz graduated from High School in 1961.
+She continued her education at State Teacher's College (now UNI) and later graduated from Mankato State University.
+On May 9, 1964 Liz married the love of her life, Dale Lindell and the couple was blessed with two children, Scott and Stacy.
+Together they made their home in Hudson where both Liz and Dale taught at the school.
+For numerous years Liz taught 5th and 6th grade math and worked at the library.
+In 1996 Liz and Dale moved to Plymouth where they worked in the North Central School System.
+The two were able to retire together, after which they discovered their love for Mesa, AZ where they would winter for years to come.

 Post a comment as